gaucho1978/BACCAble/docs/architecture/MENU_UX.md

 ## Personalization and actions

 1. In `Settings → Edit favorites`, RES adds/removes the selected page. `+` marks
    a favorite.
-Each engine profile has a six-page limit.
+Gasoline and diesel each have a six-page limit; I4/V6 share the gasoline list.
 2. In `Order favorites`, select an item with RES; `*` marks move mode.
 Move it with the direction controls and press RES again to finish.
 Movement stops at the list boundaries.